-Beginning January 1, 2016, carrying a handgun openly will be legal in Texas.
+In January 2016, carrying a handgun openly became legal in Texas.

-This new law modifies the existing handgun license law by eliminating the requirement that licensed handguns be carried in a concealed manner.
+This law modified the previous handgun license law by eliminating the requirement that licensed handguns be carried in a concealed manner.

 This means that somebody with a handgun license may choose to conceal it under clothing or wear it in a holster visible to others.